PrajjwalDatir/PrajjwalDatir/README.md

 :first_quarter_moon_with_face: by night\
 :pushpin: Creative jack-of-all-trades with a strong interest in doing new things\
 :pushpin: A Gamer who loves challenge and problems, moreover has an interest in problem solving\
-:pushpin: Enjoys trying new linux OS and playing with it's variety of features\
+:pushpin: Enjoys trying new linux distros and playing with it's variety of features\
 :pushpin: Loves interacting with creative people and, consequently, loves traveling.

 </br>